mockoon/mockoon.com/CONTRIBUTING.md

 - Pull requests must refer to an open issue.
 Pull requests not solving existing issues may not be accepted.
 - Issues and PR must follow the provided templates.

+## Run the application in dev mode

+- Clone the repository: `git@github.com:mockoon/mockoon.com.git`
+- Run `npm install`.
+- Run `npm run dev`.

+You will get hot reload on the Next.js application.

 ## Work on your feature or bugfix

 - Start your `feature` or `fix` from `main`